node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 see [Node-RED init script](https://gist.github.com/bigmonkeyboy/9962293)

 Copy the init script into /etc/init.d/node-red and make it executable.
 You will also need to edit line 22 `cd /home/pi/node-red` to point to wherever you have installed Node-RED.
+The script above runs as a user called pi - so also edit both the start and stop lines cotaining pi to be the user that you wish to run as.

 You can then stop, start and restart Node-RED by

     $ sudo service node-red stop
     $ sudo service node-red start